ScenerYOne/Stress_Classification_TensorflowLSTM/README.md

-# Stress Classification using TensorFlow LSTM
+# An AI-driven Stress Detection System using Physiological Signals
 > **Repository:** ScenerYOne/Stress_Classification_TensorflowLSTM
 > **Phase:** Modeling & Evaluation + Real-time Deployment
 > **Preceding Phase:** [ScenerYOne/Stress-Detection-Project-EDA-PPG-Signal-Preprocessing](https://github.com/ScenerYOne/Stress-Detection-Project-EDA-PPG-Signal-Preprocessing)

 ##  Project Context
+Stress Classification using TensorFlow LSTM
 This project represents the **Modeling Phase** of the Stress Classification pipeline.
 It is designed to ingest preprocessed, normalized, and structured data outputs from the [ScenerYOne/Stress-Detection-Project-EDA-PPG-Signal-Preprocessing](https://github.com/ScenerYOne/Stress-Detection-Project-EDA-PPG-Signal-Preprocessing) repository to train a Deep Learning model.

 **Goal:** To detect and classify stress levels from sequential physiological data using **Long Short-Term Memory (LSTM)** networks, leveraging their ability to learn long-term dependencies in time-series sequences.